rozario-rexy/DevOps_Training_Class/Linux/Class-2.md

 `hostname: Display or set the system hostname.`

-`shutdown/reboot: Shutdown or restart the system.`
+`shutdown/reboot: Shutdown or restart the system.init 0 for shutdown and init 6 for reboot`

 `uname: Display system information.`